xtdb/xtdb/README.md

 [![project chat](https://img.shields.io/badge/zulip-join_chat-brightgreen.svg)](https://juxt-oss.zulipchat.com/#narrow/stream/194466-crux)

-Crux is an open source document database with bitemporal graph queries.
-Java, Clojure and HTTP APIs are provided.
+[Crux](https://opencrux.com) is a general purpose database with graph-oriented bitemporal indexes.
+Datalog, SQL & EQL queries are supported, and Java, HTTP & Clojure APIs are provided.

-Crux follows an _unbundled_ architectural approach, which means that it is assembled from highly decoupled components through the use of semi-immutable logs at the core of its design.
-Logs can currently be stored in LMDB or RocksDB for standalone single-node deployments, or using Kafka for clustered deployments.
-Indexes can currently be stored using LMDB or RocksDB.
+Crux follows an _unbundled_ architectural approach, which means that it is assembled from decoupled components through the use of an immutable log and document store at the core of its design.
+A range of storage options are available for embedded usage and cloud native scaling.

-Crux is built for efficient bitemporal indexing of schemaless documents, and this simplicity enables broad possibilities for creating layered extensions on top, such as to add additional transaction, query, and schema capabilities.
-Crux does not currently support SQL but it does provide an EDN-based [Datalog](https://en.wikipedia.org/wiki/Datalog) query interface that can be used to express a comprehensive range of SQL-like join operations as well as recursive graph traversals.
+Bitemporal indexing of schemaless documents enables broad possibilities for creating layered extensions on top, such as to add additional transaction, query, and schema capabilities.
+In addition to SQL, Crux supplies a [Datalog](https://en.wikipedia.org/wiki/Datalog) query interface that can be used to express complex joins and recursive graph traversals.

-Crux has been available as a *Public Alpha* since 19<sup>th</sup> April 2019.

 ## CircleCI Build